effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Hardware

-### Office Chair

-Ergonomic seating and beautiful design, fully customizable: [Vitra Pacific Chair](https://www.vitra.com/en-ch/office/product/details/pacific-chair) ($900).

-### Desk

-Make sure that your desk is at the perfect height.
-It should not jiggle when moving the mouse.

-We recommend a timeless and robust [USM Haller Desk](https://www.usm.com/en/residential/products/usm-haller-collection/usm-haller-tables-and-desks/) ($1000).

 ### Microphone

 As working from home has a higher natural communication barrier, invest in good hardware to improve the remote communication experience.